What is Deviation Analysis?

 Deviation analysis is a proven method for assessing the accuracy and quality of diverse physical objects, from small mechanical parts to sky-scraper-sized structures; from automobiles to airplanes; and nearly anything else that requires precision fabrication.

-in statistics, deviation analysis is a measurement of the absolute difference between any one number in a set and the mean of the set.
+In statistics, deviation analysis is defined as a measurement of the absolute difference between any one number in a set and the mean of the set.
 This measurement process can be applied to any number of applications, from deviation analysis of social strata to deviation analysis in engineering applications.
 It is the latter that this article discusses.

 When deviation analysis is used for inspection purposes, 3D scan data is captured using a laser scanner.
 Depending on the reason that the inspection is being done, the scanned data may be compared to existing CAD drawings or to previously scanned scan data.